-- Section 2103 would, through December 2020, provide 50% federal funding of regular UC benefits based on service with reimbursing employers, which are state and local governments, Indian tribes, and nonprofit organizations that have opted not to pay UI taxes, but instead reimburse states for UC benefits paid to their former employees.
-This provision would provide financial relief to these reimbursing employers.
-It would also allow for state flexibility in the timing of required reimbursement payments for these employers. - Section 2105 would provide 100% federal financing through the end of December for UC benefits provided during the first week of unemployment in state UC programs with no one-week waiting period (thus, incentivizing states that require one-week waiting periods before receiving UC under state law to remove them). - Section 2106 would waive federal requirements regarding merit staffing for state UC programs on an emergency, temporary basis in response to COVID-19 until December 31, 2020.
-This waiver would be limited to certain temporary actions taken by states to quickly process UI claims, including rehiring former employees and temporary hiring. - Sections 2108-2111 would authorize 100% federal financing of Short-Time Compensation (STC; work sharing) in states with existing programs and 50% federal financing for states that set up STC programs (up to the equivalent of 26 weeks of benefits for individuals) through the end of December 2020.
-It would also authorize \$100 million in federal grants to support STC.
-DOL would be required to provide STC technical assistance.
-For background on STC programs, see CRS Report R40689, Compensated Work Sharing Arrangements (Short-Time Compensation) as an Alternative to Layoffs.
+- Section 2103 provides, through December 2020, 50% federal funding of regular UC benefits based on service with reimbursing employers, which are state and local governments, Indian tribes, and nonprofit organizations that have opted not to pay UI taxes, but instead reimburse states for UC benefits paid to their former employees.
+This Section provides financial relief to these reimbursing employers.
+It also allows for state flexibility in the timing of required reimbursement payments for these employers. - Section 2105 provides 100% federal financing through the end of December for UC benefits provided during the first week of unemployment in state UC programs with no one-week waiting period (thus, incentivizing states that require one-week waiting periods before receiving UC under state law to remove them). - Section 2106 waives federal requirements regarding merit staffing for state UC programs on an emergency, temporary basis in response to COVID-19 until December 31, 2020.
+This waiver is limited to certain temporary actions taken by states to quickly process UI claims, including rehiring former employees and temporary hiring. - Sections 2108-2111 authorize 100% federal financing of Short-Time Compensation (STC; work sharing) in states with existing programs and 50% federal financing for states that set up STC programs (up to the equivalent of 26 weeks of benefits for individuals) through the end of December 2020.
+Additionally, \$100 million in federal grants to support STC are authorized.
+DOL is required to provide STC technical assistance to states.
+For background on STC programs, see CRS Report R40689,

+Compensated Work Sharing Arrangements (Short-Time Compensation) as an Alternative to Layoffs.

-- Sections 2112-2114 would provide \$50 million to waive the seven-day waiting period for Railroad Unemployment Insurance (RRUI) benefits.
-It would also authorize a comparable FPUC (\$1,200 for RRUI biweekly benefits; so \$600 per week) for RRUI through July 2020.
-It would provide an additional 13 weeks of federally financed RRUI benefits through the end of December 2020, comparable to PEUC.
-For background on RRUI, see CRS Report RS22350, Railroad Retirement Board: Retirement, Survivor, Disability, Unemployment, and Sickness Benefits. - Section 2115 would provide \$25 million in funding for the DOL Office of Inspector General for audits, investigations, and oversight related to the UI provisions in H.R.
-748. - Section 2116 would authorize DOL to issue operating instructions and other guidance needed to implement the UI provisions in H.R.
-748.
+- Sections 2112-2114 provide \$50 million to waive the seven-day waiting period for Railroad Unemployment Insurance (RRUI) benefits.
+An FPUC-like benefit is authorized, providing \$1,200 for RRUI biweekly benefits for RRUI through July 2020, as well as an additional 13 weeks of federally financed RRUI benefits through the end of December 2020, comparable to PEUC.
+For background on RRUI, see CRS Report RS22350, Railroad Retirement Board: Retirement, Survivor, Disability, Unemployment, and Sickness Benefits. - Section 2115 provides \$25 million in funding for the DOL Office of Inspector General for audits, investigations, and oversight related to the UI provisions in the CARES Act. - Section 2116 authorizes DOL to issue operating instructions and other guidance needed to implement the UI provisions in the CARES Act.

 Interactions with UI Provisions in H.R.
 6201/P.L.
-116-126
+116-127

-In general, the UI provisions in H.R.
-748, the CARES Act, are non-overlapping with the UI provisions in H.R.
-6201/P.L.
+In general, the UI provisions in P.L.
+116-136, the CARES Act, are non-overlapping with the UI provisions in P.L.
 116-127, the Families First Coronavirus Response Act.